Juanfran (footballer, born 1976): Club career

-Juanfran was hired in his first managerial job on 30 June 2020, succeeding Curro Torres at a CD Lugo team in the second division's relegation zone.
-He managed to narrowly avoid relegation, but was dismissed on 11 October after four losses in the first five matches of the new campaign.

 International career

 Juanfran earned 11 caps for Spain, making his debut in a friendly with Italy on 29 March 2000 after impressive displays at Celta.
 Subsequently, he was included in the nation's 2002 FIFA World Cup squad, and appeared in three matches out of five.

 Juanfran's last game was an UEFA Euro 2004 qualifier against Northern Ireland in June 2003, playing the whole 90 minutes of a 0–0 away draw.